Mimetic Desire Explained Simply

 How To Overcome Mimetic Desire

-Therefore, the key to overcoming Mimetic Desire is to ensure that the things you desire are aligned with your goals and the life you desire.
+The key to leveraging Mimetic Desire is to model people who are aligned with the goals and the life you desire.

 “When people don’t seem to care what other people want or don’t want the same things, they seem otherworldly.” ― Luke Burgis